jar398/communication/formal.md

 generally, need to cover imperative and combined declarative/imperative meanings as well.

-Evolutionary game theory of agents - fidelity vs. cheating.

 Is reference a functional relation?

+Of course the apparatus of meaning is carried by a population of agents via their behaviors of generation and interpretation.

+Evolutionary game theory (or economics) of agents - benefits of communication ('information transfer') - fidelity vs. cheating.

 ## References

 A good chunk of this comes from Yablo's book _Aboutness_.

-There's a big literature on intentionality, including Brian Cantwell Smith, but I don't know whether or how it's relevant.
+There's a big literature on intentionality, including Brian Cantwell Smith (who got me started on this question), but I don't know whether or how it's relevant.